remotia/remotia/README.md

 ## Usage

-You may find some examples including different architectures, codecs and communication protocols.
-Apart the base architecture (silo...) most of the other components are configurable at runtime via the command line.
-Use the --help option to know more about each example.
+You may find some examples including different architectures, codecs and communication protocols in the "remotia-samples" crate.
+Some of them include limited command line configuration, but the aim of most of these snippets is demonstrating how to define an architecture via code.
+Documentation is in progress.